Ranjith54321/SocietyFinancialManagement/README.md

 	- For mail we have JavaMail API in this application you no need to import any jar file, because I create this app using Maven so it hande package for us

-	- For Automatic Fucntionality Quartz Scheduler is used crons as a input argument
+	- For Automatic Fucntionality Quartz Scheduler is used, here crons as a input argument

 [For more about crons](https://www.freeformatter.com/cron-expression-generator-quartz.html)